 Had We sent down this Quran upon a mountain, you would have certainly seen it humbled and torn apart in awe of Allah.
 We set forth such comparisons for people, so perhaps they may reflect

 (Surah Al-Hashr, 59:21)

 This blessed month of Ramadan is also a month where we forgive and get closer to one another.
-It is also a month where we Muslims seek forgiveness from Almighty God on all the wrongdoings and humble ourselves before Him as His servant, in our service to humanity.
+It is also a month when we Muslims seek forgiveness from Almighty God for all our wrongdoings and humble ourselves before Him as His servant, in our service to humanity.